rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

    - Triggers: called by another workflow (*reusable workflow*)
    - Summary of actions:
       - set some variables for dynamic display and domain name (*based on a condition on the value of an input*)
-      - create the just-in-time Build environment
+      - create the Dataverse environment (*2 methods considered and the choice is made based on the value of an input*)
       - update considered issue (*based on a condition on the value of an input*)
 - [**build-managed-solution**](../.github/workflows/build-managed-solution.yml):
    - Triggers: called by another workflow (*reusable workflow*)